 The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

 The original contract from 1947, which Björn, Kristleifur's son, was kind enough to send to us

-Stated in the contract is (translated into English): "We the undersigned road construction workers by Barðastrandarvegur road are willing to take part in the construction of a stone statue by Kleifaá river above the highest slope Kleif on Kleifaheiði heath this fall, with work effort, and money as needed.
+The following is stated in the contract (translated into English): "We the undersigned road construction workers by Barðastrandarvegur road are willing to take part in the construction of a stone statue by Kleifaá river above the highest slope Kleif on Kleifaheiði heath this fall, with work-effort, and, money, as needed.
 So that it can be of credit to us and enjoyment for passers-by".

 My father-in-law, Jakob, phoned Björn, Kristleifur's son, and asked him if he could send us a photo of the original contract, which I could then use for my travel-blog.

-Björn was kind enough to agree to send us the photo and gave me permission to post it.
+Björn was kind enough to agree to send us the photo and allowed me to post it.
 Much obliged, Björn :)

+The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna